ddekerf/enigma-machine/EnigmaMachine.Domain/README.md

 - Prefer `CreateEnigmaILeftToRight` to pass arrays in human/historical order (left/slow to right/fast); it reverses internally.
 - All processing uses uppercase internally; decrypted outputs will be uppercase.
 - Provide a proper `IReflector` (like Reflector B) for historically accurate behavior.
+ - Constructor validation: EnigmaMachine requires at least one rotor and rejects null entries in the rotor list.

 ## Tests